exasol/public-knowledgebase/Data-Science/using-custom-jar-java-archive-libraries-within-udfs.md

 # Using custom JAR (Java Archive) libraries within UDFs
 ## Background

-If you have your own jar that you want to use in a Java UDF, this solution shows you how to do this.
+If you have your own jar that you want to use in a Java UDF, this article shows you how to do this.

 ## Prerequisites